elsiete/CanvasDiagramEditor/README.md

 ## Example

-  For example below you can find produced by editor sample solution (all done in GUI):
+  For example below you can find produced by editor sample solution - all done using GUI:

     +;Solution|0;
     +;Project|0